mthygesen2/JS-gamestore/README.md

 This is an e-commerce site for a game store called Game of Games.
 It was built using JavaScript Ember.
 The user will be able to read the details of a game, buy/review a game and the admin will be able to edit, add, delete a game.
 This is a basic layout for an e-commerice site.

+A live version can be seen here <https://mthygesen2.github.io/JS-gamestore>

 ## Prerequisites

 You will need the following things properly installed on your computer.